tuhrig/Review_System_Demo/Readme.md

 Note that this application is highly opinionated and might not fit to your needs or preferences.

 Read more: http://tuhrig.de/spring-boot-boilerplate-project-with-activemq-and-angularjs

+# Tags

+Spring Boot, AngularJS, Domain Driven Design, Lombok, ActiveMQ

 # Use cases of the demo

 - An user can submit a review about a product.
-- Each review must be checked and approved (or rejected).
+- Each review will be checked and approved (or rejected).
 - All approved reviews can be listed.
 - Statistics about how many reviews have been submitted, approved and rejected can be seen.

-# What to see in this demo

-- Usage of ActiveMQ to enable an async message-driven communication between systems.
-- Basic project setup for Spring Boot (multi-module) projects with Gradle.
-- Setup of an embedded Zuul proxy to route requests from the AngularJS UI to different backend services.
-- Usage of Docker Compose for a local development environment.
-- Configuration of Spring Data and Flyway for database access and setup.
-- Usage of Lombok annotations for readable and clutter-free Java code.

 # Systems